By Nicole Pfeffermann, Feb 11, 2018

 Innovation communication is thereby understood as relatively new communication fields at the operational level: Innovation marketing, corporate innovation communication/PR, and change communication/strategy communication (three of 30 communication fields + tools).

-Communication Model Design: A Systematic Way
+Communication Model Design: A systematic way

 How can we communicate in a more effective and systematic way?
 Fig. 2 shows the new tool ‘Communication Model Design’ (read more about the tool and communication model check here or join the online program) which helps us to communicate the New and clearly link a strategy to operational communications.
+You can also join the Startup CMD Workshop to learn more about the method & tool.

 A communication model design is the rationale of how individuals and organizations create value through communication, reach different markets, and link a strategy approach to a communication approach to achieve goals.
 It is a visual, one-page tool for developing, challenging and presenting new or documenting existing communication models.